 Fulfillment.
 Fulfillment expenses consist of all costs to receive, process and fulfill customer orders.
 This primarily includes shipping costs to/from customers and personnel and related costs, which include salaries and bonuses, and employee benefit costs.
 Personnel and related costs are related to processing inbound and outbound customer orders, cleaning, restoring and repairing items received from customers, tracking and managing items within our fulfillment center network and ingesting new items received from brands.
 Fulfillment expenses also include costs of packing materials, cleaning supplies, and other fulfillment-related expenses.
-We expect fulfillment costs to increase as order volume increases.
-In fiscal years 2021 and 2022 costs to ship orders increased due to increasing prices in the transportation market.
-Fulfillment expense may flutuate due to various factors including commercial terms and market trends.
+Fulfillment expense may fluctuate due to various factors including commercial terms and market trends.
 Fulfillment expense may also increase due to competitive pressures in the labor market which could lead to continued higher wage rates.
-We increased warehouse wage rates during fiscal years 2021 and 2022 and expect to continue to be impacted by rising wage rates in the future.
-For fiscal year 2023, we anticipate our fulfillment expense may increase as a percentage of revenue compared to fiscal year 2022 due to the March 2023 launch of extra items in our subscription plans and due to the anticipated decrease in our Reserve business.
 We expect to continue to invest in automation and other process improvements to support and drive efficiencies in our operations.
-To the extent we are successful in becoming more efficient in fulfilling orders, and at a magnitude that is able to offset increasing shipping costs, wage rates and cleaning/packing supply price increases, we would expect these expenses to decrease as a percentage of total revenue over the longer term.
+To the extent we are successful in becoming more efficient in fulfilling orders, and at a magnitude that is able to offset long-term increases in shipping costs, wage rates and cleaning/packing supply price increases, we would expect these expenses to decrease as a percentage of total revenue over the longer term.

 Technology.
 Technology expenses consist of personnel and related costs for employees engaged in software development and engineering, quality assurance, product, customer experience, data science, analytics and information technology-related efforts, net of personnel costs associated with capitalized software.
 Technology expenses also include professional services, third-party hosting expenses, website monitoring costs, and software and license fees.
-We expect these expenses to decrease in dollars and as a percentage of total revenue as a result of our cost reduction plan.
-Over the medium to long term, these expenses may increase as we continue to improve the customer and subscriber experience and invest in our technology stack and infrastructure to support overall growth in our business.
+Over the long term, these expenses may increase (in total dollars) as we continue to improve the customer and subscriber experience and invest in our technology stack and infrastructure to support overall growth in our business.
 While these expenses may vary from period to period as a percentage of total revenue, we expect them to decrease as a percentage of total revenue over the longer term.

 Marketing.
 Marketing expenses include online and mobile marketing, search engine optimization and email costs, marketing personnel and related costs, agency fees, brand marketing, printed collateral, consumer research, and other related costs.
-We expect marketing expenses to increase as we intend to increase marketing spend to drive the growth of our business and increase our brand awareness.
-The trend and timing of our marketing expenses will depend in part on the timing of marketing campaigns.
+Marketing expenses unrelated to personnel costs may increase if we increase marketing spend to drive the growth of our business and increase our brand awareness.

 General and Administrative.
 General and administrative ("G&A") expenses consist of all other personnel and related costs for customer service, finance, tax, legal, human resources, fashion and photography and fixed operations costs.
-General and administrative expenses also includes occupancy costs (including warehouse-related), professional services, credit card fees, general corporate and warehouse expenses, other administrative costs, and gains and losses associated with asset disposals and operating lease terminations.
-In the short term, we expect these expenses to decrease significantly in dollars and as a percentage of total revenue as a result of our restructuring plan while over the medium to long term, we expect these expenses to increase as we grow our infrastructure to support the overall growth of the business.
+General and administrative expenses also includes occupancy costs (including warehouse-related), professional services, credit card fees, general corporate and warehouse expenses, other administrative costs, and gains and losses associated with asset disposals and operating lease terminations We expect to incur lower fixed cost G&A expense dallars and as a percentage of total revenue in the short term as a result of our restructuring plan.
+Over the longer term, these expenses may increase as we grow our infrastructure to support the overall growth of the business.
 Rent expense and other facilities-related costs may increase in the future due to inflation or to support overall business growth and fulfillment efficiencies.
 While these expenses may vary from period to period as a percentage of total revenue, we expect them to decrease as a percentage of total revenue over the longer term.